 \section{EVENT generators: GENIE and NuWro}

-Event generators are used to generate the events at the detectors to perform the simulation-based results for any experiments to get an idea about the expected observables.
-Neutrino communities have their own event generators that have inbuilt models that are tuned based on experimental data and generators work as a bridge for experimental and theoretical physicists.
-We have selected two most common neutrino event generators: GENIE (Generates Events for Neutrino Interaction Experiments) v3.0.6 \cite{3} and NuWro \cite{4a} version 19.01 to perform our studies that are currently being used by most of the neutrino experiments in USA and other countries.
-GENIE is being used by many neutrino baseline experiments running around the world, such as Minerva \cite{3b}, MINOS \cite{3c}, MicroBooNE \cite{3d}, NoVA \cite{3e}, T2K \cite{3f}, and ArgoNEUT \cite{3g} experiments.
-NuWro has been developed by a group of physicists Cezary Juszczak et. al. at the Wroclaw University \cite{4a} and it is now being used as a complementary neutrino events generator by most the neutrino experiments.
-GENIE has been developed putting special emphasis on scattering in the energy region of few GeV, important for ongoing and future oscillation studies experiments, while NuWro covers the neutrino energy scale from $\sim 100 $ MeV to $\sim 100 $ GeV.
-The basic architecture of NuWro follows better known MCs like NEUT \cite{4c} or GENIE \cite{3}.
-It operates all types of interactions important in neutrino-nucleus interactions as well as DIS hadronization and intranuclear cascade.
-NuWro serves as a tool to estimate the relevance of various theoretical models \cite{4b} being investigated now.
-NuWro as so far defined is arranged around the event structure which has three vectors of particles: incoming, temporary, and outgoing.
-We have examined the quasielastic, resonance from $\Delta$ resonant decay, and contribution from higher resonances, two particle-two hole, and deep inelastic scattering interaction processes.
-GENIE is a modern and flexible platform for neutrino event simulation.
-The common approach used for dealing with neutrino-nucleus interaction analysis and the ways considered for neutrino-nucleus interaction processes in both the generators.
-In GENIE, the Relativistic Fermi gas (RFG) model is used which is based on the model suggested by A. Bodek and J.L.
-Ritche \cite{3h} while in NuWro, Local Fermi gas (LFG) is used as a nuclear model.
-Modeling of QE scattering is according to Llewellyn Smith model \cite{3i} in both the generators.
-The latest BBBA07 \cite{3n} and BBBA05 \cite{3j} vector form factors used by GENIE and NuWro respectively.
-GENIE uses a variable value of axial mass $M_A$ between 0.99 - 1.2 $GeV/c^{2}$ while NuWro uses a variable value of axial mass between 0.94 - 1.03 $GeV/c^2$.
-In our work, we have used axial mass $M_A$ = 1 $GeV/c^2$.
-GENIE considered $\Delta$ contribution as well as other resonance modes individually based on Rein-Sehgal model \cite{3k} however, in NuWro we have only $\Delta$ contribution and for rest of resonance modes we have an average based on Adler-Rarita-Schwinger model \cite{3o} for RES events.
-For DIS events, NuWro employs Quark-Parton model \cite{3p} while GENIE uses Bodek and Yang model \cite{3l}.
+Event generators are used to produce events at detectors so that simulation-based findings can be generated for any experiment to gain an understanding of the predicted observables.
+Neutrino communities have event generators with built-in models that are modified based on experimental data, and these generators serve as a link between experimental and theoretical physicists.
+To conduct our research, we chose the two most widely used neutrino event generators: GENIE (Generates Events for Neutrino Interaction Experiments) v3.0.6 \cite{3} and NuWro \cite{4a} version 19.01, which are currently used by the majority of neutrino experiments in the United States and other countries.
+Many neutrino baseline experiments across the world employ GENIE, including Minerva \cite{3b}, MINOS \cite{3c}, MicroBooNE \cite{3d}, NoVA \cite{3e}, and ArgoNEUT \cite{3g} experiments.
+Most neutrino experiments currently employ NuWro as a supplemental neutrino events generator, thanks to a group of physicists led by Cezary Juszczak et al. at Wroclaw University \cite{4a}.
+GENIE was created with a focus on scattering in the few GeV energy range, which is critical for current and future oscillation studies experiments, while NuWro covers the neutrino energy scale from 100 MeV to 100 GeV.
+NuWro's core design is based on well-known MCs such as NEUT \cite{4c} and GENIE \cite{3}.
+It controls all key neutrino-nucleus interactions, as well as DIS hadronization and the intranuclear cascade.
+NuWro is a tool for estimating the significance of various theoretical models that are currently being studied.
+NuWro is built around an event framework that has three types of particle vectors: incoming, transient, and departing.
+GENIE is a modern and adaptable neutrino event simulation platform.
+The methods considered for neutrino-nucleus interaction processes in both generators and the general technique employed for dealing with neutrino-nucleus interaction analyses.
+The Relativistic Fermi gas (RFG) model is used in GENIE, which is based on the model proposed by A. Bodek and J.L.
+Ritche \cite{3h}, but the Local Fermi gas (LFG) model is used in NuWro.
+In both generators, the Llewellyn Smith model \cite{3i} is used to model QE scattering.
+GENIE and NuWro use the newest BBBA07 \cite{3n} and BBBA05 \cite{3j} vector form factors, respectively.
+GENIE employs a variable axial mass $M_A$ of 0.99-1.2 $GeV/c^{2}$, whereas NuWro employs a variable axial mass of 0.94-1.03 $GeV/c^{2}$.
+We employed the axial mass $M_A$=1 $GeV/c^{2}$ in our research.
+In GENIE, $\Delta$ contribution and other resonance modes were examined separately using the Rein-Sehgal model \cite{3k}, but in NuWro, we only have $\Delta$ contribution and the rest of the resonance modes are averaged using the Adler-Rarita-Schwinger model \cite{3o} for RES events.
+NuWro uses the Quark-Parton model \cite{3p} for DIS events, while GENIE uses the Bodek and Yang model \cite{3l}.